return42/sphkerneldoc/linux_src_doc/include/drm/drm_connector_h.rst

 name
     human readable name, can be overwritten by the driver

+mutex
+    Lock for general connector state, but currently only protects@registered.
+Most of the connector state is still protected by
+    \ :c:type:`drm_mode_config.mutex <drm_mode_config>`\ .

 index
     Compacted connector index, which matches the position insidethe mode_config.list for drivers not supporting hot-add/removing.
 Can be used as an array index.
 It is invariant over the lifetime of the